taverntesting/taverntesting.github.io/examples.md

 $ flask run
 ```

-There are two key things to test here: first, that it successfully doubles numbers and second, that it returns the correct error codes and messages.
-To do this we will write two tests, one for the success case and one for the error case.
-Each test can contain one or more steps, and each step has a name, a request and an expected response.
+There are two key things to test here: first, that it successfully doubles
+numbers and second, that it returns the correct error codes and messages.
+To do
+this we will write two tests, one for the success case and one for the error
+case.
+Each test can contain one or more stages, and each stage has a name, a
+request and an expected response.

 ```yaml
 # test_server.tavern.yaml